 For an introduction to trajectories and how they work, see Trajectories 101.
-This page focuses specifically on custom cache detection instructions that improve trajectory validation accuracy.
+This page focuses specifically on custom cache detection prompts that give you full control over trajectory validation.

 The Problem